 Picking a web designer feels straightforward until you actually start doing it.

-There are thousands of options out there – freelancers, agencies, budget platforms, offshore studios, your mate’s cousin who “does websites.”
+There are thousands of options out there: freelancers, agencies, budget platforms, offshore studios, your mate’s cousin who “does websites.”
 Prices range from a few hundred to tens of thousands.
 Portfolios all look impressive.
 Everyone claims they’ll get you results.
+So how do you cut through the noise and find someone who’ll actually deliver?
+Here’s what to look for, what to ask, and what to avoid.

 Start with the outcome, not the deliverable